vindar/tgx/docs/intro_api_3D.md

 @section sec_3D_lighting Light and material

 The built-in lighting model is intentionally compact.
+It is a Phong-style lighting model evaluated per vertex for Gouraud shading, or once per face for flat shading.
 It combines a directional light, material color and ambient, diffuse and specular strengths:

 ~~~{.cpp}